azabaleta/weatherWeb/README.md

-# weatherWeb
+# Weather Web
-Web to practice APIs consuming
+Web to practice APIs consuming with React